We Tried 5 Brands and Found the Best Boxed Red Wine

 While we did sip these in a blind test, we did peek at the end at pricing.
-Now see what our top three picks will make it to our holiday parties this year!
+Here are our favorites:

 Best Crowd-Pleaser: Bota Box RedVolution Red Blend

 When it comes to red blend wines, you can never be exactly sure what you’ll get.
 Red wines, after all, run from quite sweet (think of some Zinfandels) to very dry Cabernets.
 This blend from Bota Box fell on the sweeter side, which in my opinion gave it a broader appeal.
 It struck the right balance of being a touch sweet (perfect for us Pinot Grigio-lovers) but also having that red-wine richness.

 Diving in deep with this wine, we found it had a strong fruity aroma that made us eager to take a sip (or two or three).
 Taste-wise, we found that this blend had a bold flavor.
 We immediately picked up on tart cherry and cranberry notes—perfect for pairing with citrus in sangria or with holiday meals.
 While bold, this wine was still very smooth and utterly drinkable.
 We definitely would go back for a second glass, and we suspected most of our guests would, too.

 - Price of a 3L box (20 glasses): $15.47